Form 1099-MISC primarily gives information about independent contractors to the IRS.

 Fortunately, when you look at the specifics, it’s not that complicated.
-Our post highlights the current 1099 MISC instructions that ensures you and your independent contractors fulfil your tax filing responsibilities.
+Our post highlights the current 1099 MISC instructions that ensure you and your independent contractors fulfill your tax filing responsibilities.
 And everyone avoids the IRS fines for failure to file before the deadline.

 Choosing the appropriate form depends on who and how you are paying.

 Let’s look at how incorporating a 1099 filing might reduce your stress level as a business owner during the tax season.